JaySandoz/ProductDescriptions/Product Descriptions/CBDfx - Bath Bombs.md

 ## How to Use
 Using CBDfx's Bath Bombs is easy and simple.
 Fill your bathtub with warm water and drop one bath bomb into the water.
 The bath bomb will dissolve and release the essential oils and CBD, creating a luxurious, spa-like experience.
 Soak in the bath for at least 20 minutes for best results.
 ## Lab Results, Certifications, and Quality Assurance
 At CBDfx, we are committed to providing the highest quality products.
 Our bath bombs are third-party lab tested to ensure they are free from pesticides, heavy metals, and other contaminants.
 We also have a strict quality assurance process in place to ensure that our products are of the highest quality.
-You can view our lab results here: [https://cbdfx.com/lab-reports/lab-reports-for-bath-bombs/].
+You can [view our lab results here](https://cbdfx.com/lab-reports/lab-reports-for-bath-bombs/).
 ## Benefits
 CBDfx's Bath Bombs provide a unique and luxurious experience that is perfect for relaxation and self-care.
 Our bath bombs are enriched with natural ingredients and essential oils that help nourish and hydrate the skin, leaving it feeling soft and smooth.
 In addition, our bath bombs are infused with 50mg of hemp-derived CBD, providing a calming and stress-relieving experience.
 ## Safety Information